General Liability Insurance

-Helps cover legal costs and medical expenses if a customer or non-employee claims they were injured on your business property
+General liability coverage helps cover legal costs and medical expenses if a customer or non-employee claims they were injured on your business property.

-Helps with the costs of repairing or replacing a third party’s property that was damaged by your business activities
+General liability coverage helps with the costs of repairing or replacing a third party’s property that was damaged by your business activities.

-Helps with legal costs related to claims of slander and libel against your small business
+General liability coverage helps with legal costs related to claims of slander and libel against your small business.

-Helps with costs if a customer claims a product of yours caused harm or injury
+General liability coverage helps with costs if a customer claims a product of yours caused harm or injury.

-Helps with expenses associated with claims of damage due to your advertising
+General liability coverage helps with expenses associated with claims of damage due to your advertising.

-How does general liability insurance protect small businesses?
+How does general liability insurance help protect small businesses?